 I’ve used a system called YNAB (You Need a Budget) for many years and it’s a completely automatic habit for me.
 Even my kids know how to enter a transaction when we’re out shopping and so it’s easy to know how much money we have in the bank account at any point in time.

 My budgeting routine hasn’t changed for years!
-Here’s a peek into what that looks like.

 Other options for organizing your finances include the envelope system, Quicken, Mint, or a plain old spreadsheet.